What Is FSBO Properties?

 Where to find FSBO Properties

-Based on 2017 survey by the National Association of Realtors, 51% of property buyers found their homes on the internet while 30% found their homes with the help of a realtor and around 7-8% found their eventual home through an open house or yard sign.
+Based on a 2017 survey by the National Association of Realtors, 51% of property buyers found their homes on the internet while 30% found their homes with the help of a realtor and around 7-8% found their eventual home through an open house or yard sign.

 This implies that if you want to find an FSBO property, it is not enough to just rely on the internet; you also need to find the ideal real estate websites.

-As mentioned, some of the areas you can explore if you’re looking for FSBO properties are yard sale signs, local newspapers, local real estate ads and MLS websites.
+As mentioned, some of the areas you can explore if you’re looking for FSBO properties are yard sale signs, local newspapers, local real estate ads, and MLS websites.

 You may also consider asking around a particular area if there are any FSBO properties and then approach the seller directly.
-Other options to consider if you don’t prefer a lot of driving around and legwork are websites such as Zillow, Realtor.com, Redfin and Trulia.
+Other options to consider if you don’t prefer a lot of driving around and legwork are websites such as Zillow, Realtor.com, Redfin, and Trulia.